Etcetera-Agency/n8n-discord-bot/README.md

 This will display the message "Survey step recorded." and then continue to the next step in the survey.

-To cancel a survey, n8n can respond with:
+To cancel a survey from the n8n side, respond with:

 ```json
 {